DieselRo/scroll_core/docs/user-guides/trigger-loom-demo.md

 ---
 ```

-Place the scroll in your `scrolls/` directory to enable the pulse.
+Place the scroll alongside the canonical archive in `scroll_core/docs/scrolls` (or your custom archive directory) to enable the pulse.